phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 ### rule
 (optional, default: com.phoenixnap.oss.ramlapisync.generation.rules.Spring4ControllerStubRule) The rule class to be used for code generation.

+### ruleConfiguration
+(optional) This is a key/value map for configuration of individual rules.
+Not all rules support configuration.

 - com.phoenixnap.oss.ramlapisync.generation.rules.Spring3ControllerStubRule:
 - com.phoenixnap.oss.ramlapisync.generation.rule.Spring4ControllerStubRule:
 The standard rule.
 It creates simple controller stubs classes with Spring MVC annotations and empty method bodies (like in v.0.2.4).